-They are a biscuit that I love to make as they aren’t fiddly.
+These oaty biscuits are a biscuit that I love to make as they are a simple biscuit recipe that takes just minutes to prepare.
 You melt the butter, sugar and syrup in a pan and then stir this into the dry ingredients.
 Spoon onto the tray and bake for 10-12 minutes, and let the delicious smell of them baking fill your kitchen!

 If you don’t have chocolate, or don’t want a chocolate biscuit; these biscuits are still delicious without the chocolate!